-In the city of Copenhagen, Denmark, there is a palace called Christiansborg Palace, which was built more than 800 years ago in 1167.
+In Copenhagen, Denmark, there is a palace called Christiansborg Palace, built more than 800 years ago in 1167.

-Christiansborg Palace is not only used for official events by Danish royalty and as a guest house for foreign dignitaries, but is also known as the center of Denmark’s three main authorities: the Parliament, the Supreme Court, and the Cabinet Office.
+Christiansborg Palace is not only used for official events by Danish royalty and as a guest house for foreign dignitaries.
+Still, it is also known as the center of Denmark’s three central authorities: the Parliament, the Supreme Court, and the Cabinet Office.

 In this article, I would like to introduce in detail the features of Christiansborg Palace, which has a long history and is often referred to as the birthplace of Copenhagen.